 The disadvantages of her circumstance were so minor as to be a mere annoyance and yet …

 Why was it so hurtful that her husband did not want to swive her?
-She should be grateful for that, too.
+Any sensible abducted lass would be glad about that.
 Was her vanity that vast, that she could not stand for one man to find her repulsive?
 She did not expect him to lust for her the way he did his mistresses and the maidservants, but finding her repulsive, the way she found Roger, was something else again.

 It was that, she realized.
 She did not mind if someone didn’t find her attractive; not everyone was attractive to everyone else.
 It was that he considered her a replacement for his dearest friend, who was a male, and he found men repulsive.
 That still didn’t explain it all, however, because—